RJ McLeod

 • On those sites where a large number of subcontractors are required, we will include reference to modern slavery in the site induction.

-• Depending on the site and the number of subcontractors involved, the posters will continue to be displayed be in various languages where applicable.
+• Modern slavery posters will be displayed in our site offices, messing facilities and safety rooms.
+Depending on the site and the number of subcontractors involved, the posters will continue to be displayed be in various languages where applicable.

 • We recognise the effects that rising inflation and the increased cost of living has on the economic and mental wellbeing of individuals in the UK and other countries and hence we will continue to be vigilant to the fact that such economic conditions may be ripe for modern slavery practices to develop.